aliafshar/dart2exe/README.md

 How does it work?
 --

+Yeah, it's mostly a hack.

-We create a binary (using Go) that contains the Dart VM, your app, and all the dependencies.
-These tar'd and chopped into chunks.
+We create a binary (using Go) that contains everything you need tar'd and chopped into chunks.
 Each chunk is embedded as a literal byte array in Go source.
 These arrays are rejoined and unpacked into /tmp at runtime by a bootstrapper which just executes `dart bin/main.dart`.

 Performance
 --